 Centers for Disease Control and Prevention (CDC) Communication Toolkit

-The CDC communication toolkit to help public health professionals, health departments, community organizations, and healthcare systems and providers reach populations who may need COVID-19 prevention messaging in their native languages.
+The CDC communication toolkit helps public health professionals, health departments, community organizations, healthcare systems and providers reach populations who may need COVID-19 prevention messaging in their native languages.

 7 comments from people like you have helped us improve this page.
 Keep the feedback coming!